BGM3046 : Research in Biochemistry & Genetics

 3. be able to perform the initial steps of turning scientific research results into a paper.
 Be able to critically review data individually or as part of a team.

 Given a set of primary data create a simple research paper.
-Students will be prepared for this by a lecture, and during the semester 2 optional drop-in sessions will be scheduled at which students will be able to discuss their progress with staff and receive feedback/suggestions.
+Students will be prepared for this by lectures, and drop-in sessions will be scheduled at which students will be able to discuss their progress with staff and receive feedback/suggestions.
 A major output of this exercise will be that the students will be prepared for writing their project report in semester 2.
 The research paper will have strictly enforced word and figure limits so will require decision making in how to present data and what to leave out.
 Practical skills will be developed in using excel, graphing packages etc. Introduction and discussion sections will be very minimal, with students being encouraged to stick to key background and conclusions only.

 The format of resits will be determined by the Board of Examiners